Tigers vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Kwan brings a three-game streak with at least one hit into this one.
-In his last five games he is hitting .300 with a double, a home run, two walks and an RBI.
+- Kwan heads into this game looking to extend his four-game hit streak.
+During his last five outings he is batting .263 with two doubles, a home run, two walks and an RBI.

 Kwan Recent Games